luukvbaal/statuscol.nvim/README.md

 }
 ```

-* The `text` and `sign` elements are mutually exclusive, except for when `text` contains `builtin.lnumfunc`.
+* The `text` and `sign` elements are mutually exclusive, except when `text` contains `builtin.lnumfunc`.
 In this case a sign segment can be added to control what is displayed in the number segment for `'signcolumn' == "number"`.
 * The `text` and `condition` elements should have the same length.
 * `text` and `condition` functions are passed an `args` table with the following elements: